Welcome to the Baran Lab

-Photodynamic therapy (PDT) is an emerging technique that utilizes photosensitive drugs in order to selectively destroy tumors and infectious disease.
-We currently have an open clinical trial investigating PDT with methylene blue to treat infected deep tissue abscesses, and are pursuing clinical applications in cholangiocarcinoma and early stage head and neck cancer.
-Our pre-clinical work related to PDT is focused on optical spectroscopy, Monte Carlo modelling of light propagation in tissue for treatment planning, and optimization of drug delivery.
+Photodynamic therapy (PDT) is an emerging technique that utilizes photosensitive drugs to selectively destroy tumors and microbial infections.
+We currently have an open Phase 1 clinical trial investigating PDT with methylene blue to treat infected deep tissue abscesses, including measurement of patient-specific optical properties for treatment planning.
+Our pre-clinical work related to PDT is focused on treatment of acute abdominal infection, optimization of drug and light doses for antimicrobial PDT, and novel drug delivery methods for oncological applications.

 Further details on these projects, as well as related recent publications, can be found on the Projects tab.

 Graduate and undergraduate students are currently working on a number of projects related to these core research areas.
 Interested undergraduate students are invited to contact Dr. Baran regarding future opportunities.
 We are currently seeking highly motivated PhD students to work on development of optical spectroscopy technology and image segmentation algorithms for applications in PDT, as well as clinical translation of these techniques.